 Once a contractor has determined your house’s heating load, they can recommend the correct size of heating system it needs.

 While under-sizing a furnace installation has an obvious disadvantage (the furnace will struggle to heat your home), over-sizing can be just as bad.
 A furnace that’s too big for a home will short-cycle – it will quickly heat the home to the thermostat setting and then stop, then repeat that process frequently.
 A furnace tends to burn the most fuel during start-up, so lots of stops and starts translates into energy waste.
 However, short-cycling also will increase stress on the equipment, hastening a time when the furnace needs repairs or wears out.
 Finally, short-cycling may deliver unbalanced heating in your home and result in less-than-optimal air filtration.

-At Jansen Heating & Air Conditioning, you can trust us to install the new furnace professionally, with an eye toward energy efficiency, comfort and safety.
+At Jansen Heating and Cooling, you can trust us to install the new furnace professionally, with an eye toward energy efficiency, comfort and safety.
 We’ll also make sure that it’s the right size and capacity for your home.
 Jansen guarantees 100 percent customer satisfaction on the quality of our HVAC service work, and provides an all-inclusive lifetime workmanship promise on the products & installation of your system.
 If you’re not totally satisfied with an HVAC installation, Jansen will do whatever it takes to ensure your ultimate satisfaction.